Corporate Governance Structure

 (Audit & Supervisory Committee member)

-Ungyong Shu He has a wide range of experiences as a managing director of financial institutions.
-He has also brought significant benefits to the Company by supervising and auditing management as well as advising on various matters of corporate management based on his global and objective viewpoint at the Board of Directors meetings and other occasions.
+Koichi Masuda He is an experienced and trusted certified public accountant, and he has had a wide range of experiences serving as outside director (Audit and Supervisory Committee member) and outside Audit and Supervisory Board member of various corporations.
+He has also brought significant benefits to the Company by supervising and auditing management and advising on various financial matters of the Company based on his objective viewpoint at the Board of Directors meetings and other occasions.
 The Company believes he could continue to take advantage of his experience in conducting audits and supervision of the Group's management, and therefore proposes him as an outside director serving as Audit & Supervisory Committee member.
-Attended 18 Board of Directors meetings out of all 18 meetings held
+Attended 21 Board of Directors meetings out of all 21 meetings held

 Outside director